odin-public/passwdqc-js/README.md

 ## About

 Passwdqc-js is a JavaScript port of [passwdqc](http://openwall.com/passwdqc/), the brilliant password quality checker library, made by [Parallels](https://www.parallels.com/).
-Passwdqc-js provides ability to evaluate passwords quality directly in a browser.
+Passwdqc-js supports AMD and NodeJS/CommonJS module format so it can be run in the browser or in the server.

 ## Compatibilty w/ Passwdqc